 Luvin usually offers things like yoga classes in the fields, chances to learn about beekeeping and gardening, and an annual lavender festival.
-The festival was canceled for 2020, but hopefully will be back in 2021.
+The festival was canceled for 2020 and 2021, but hopefully will be back in 2022.

-Some things to know for visiting in 2020:
+Some things to know for visiting this year:

 - Restroom facilities are currently not available at the farm.

 - Bring sun protection, as the fields are in full-sun.

 Visiting the farm is free, though I’d encourage you to stop into the farm shop to buy something – they sell everything from bundles of dried lavender (once the plants bloom) to lavender essential oils, lavender soap, lavender lotions, and other gifts.

 There’s a small area for parking to the left of the farm’s short driveway, but note that it is a short walk to the back field over uneven ground/grass.